Hazan Success: Defends opposition in Trade Mark Battle

 - This matter concerns oppositions under the Trade Marks Act 1995 (‘the Act’) to the registration of the following trade marks (‘the Trade Marks’) filed in the name of Granny Flats Australia Pty Ltd (‘the Applicant’):

 Class 37: Building and construction services; Development of property (building and construction services); Housing development (building and construction services); Property development (building and construction services); Maintenance and repair of buildings; Installation of fittings for buildings; Development of land (construction)

 Class 42: Advisory services relating to building design; Building design services; Civil engineering (design); Design of building interiors; Design of buildings; Design planning; Design services; Design services for architecture; Designing and planning of real estate subdivisions and developments; Advisory services relating to architecture; Architecture;

 - The Trade Marks were examined as required under section 31 of the Act and advertised as accepted for possible registration in the Australian Official Journal of Trade Marks on 1 August 2013.
 A Notice of Intention to Oppose followed by a Statement of Grounds and Particulars (‘the SGP’) was filed by Davley Building Pty Ltd trading as GrannyFlatsWA.com (‘the Opponent’).

-- The SGP particularized the grounds of opposition under sections 60, 42(b) and 58 of the Act.
+The SGP particularised the grounds of opposition under sections 60, 42(b) and 58 of the Act.
 A Notice of Intention to Defend was subsequently filed by the Applicant, followed by the evidence stages of the oppositions.